abpframework/abp/docs/en/Tutorials/Todo/Index.md

 ## Database Integration

 Next step is to setup the [Entity Framework Core](../../Entity-Framework-Core.md) configuration.

+### Mapping Configuration

 Open the `TodoAppDbContext` class in the `EntityFrameworkCore` folder of the *TodoApp.EntityFrameworkCore* project and add a new `DbSet` property to this class:

 ````csharp
 public DbSet<TodoItem> TodoItems { get; set; }